sreenand48/Compact_Arduino_T12_Controller/README.md

 # Compact_Arduino_T12_Controller
 A low-cost DIY Hakko T12 tip heater assembled using commonly available parts.
+Only specialized components are the T12 Tip, T12 Handle and GX12 socket.

 ## Schematics & PCB Layout
 Here is the schematic of the control circuit.
 The component list can be downloaded from [here](https://github.com/sreenand48/Compact_Arduino_T12_Controller/blob/main/T12_BOM.csv)